telerik/winforms-docs/scheduler/views/timeline-view.md

 {{endregion}}

 ## Navigation and scrolling

 In TimelineView there are two scrollbars which stand for navigation between dates and scrolling through appointments.
 The horizontal one allows you to scroll fast through the dates in the range specified by the RangeStartDate and RangeEndDate properties.
 The vertical one appears when there is a cell which contains more appointments than it can fit.
 This scrollbar allows you to scroll the presenter area so you can view the appointments.
 You can show or hide any of these scrollbars by using the following properties.
-      #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\TimelineView.cs region=navigationElements}}
 {{source=..\SamplesVB\Scheduler\Views\TimelineView.vb region=navigationElements}}